 To understand asthma, you need to understand a little about what happens when you breathe.
 Normally, with every breath you take, air goes through your nose and down into your throat, eventually making it to your lungs.
 There are lots of small air passages in your lungs that help deliver oxygen from the air into your bloodstream.
 Asthma symptoms occur when the lining of these air passages swell and the muscles around them tighten.
 Mucus then fills the airways, further reducing the amount of air that can pass through.
-These conditions then bring on an asthma “attack” — the coughing and tightness typical of asthma.
+These conditions then bring on an asthma “attack,” the coughing and tightness in your chest that is typical of asthma.

 Asthma is sometimes referred to as bronchial asthma since it affects the bronchi in the lungs.
-A distinction is made between childhood asthma and adult-onset asthma, when symptoms don’t appear until at least age 20.
+Childhood asthma and adult-onset asthma are different.
+In adult-onset asthma, symptoms don’t appear until at least age 20.
 Other types of asthma are described below.

 - pet dander

-Allergic asthma is more likely to be seasonal because it often goes hand-in-hand with season allergies.
+Allergic asthma is more likely to be seasonal because it often goes hand-in-hand with seasonal allergies.

 Irritants in the air not related to allergies trigger this type of asthma.
-This includes:
+Irritants might include: